wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 33 And in the same month, when the object of the army was fulfilled, the husbandmen of Columbia returned every man to his own house.

 36 But Harrison and Perry, and the band of warriors of the great Sanhedrim, went into their vessels.

-* Doubly lost it : by water and by land ; by being conquered and by being cruel.

 [178]